- What does software development speed depend on?

-A clear and concise roadmap of the entire software development project should be built and discussed with the whole team before a software development process begins.
+A clear and concise roadmap of the entire custom software development project should be built and discussed with the whole team before a software development process begins.
 Having a well-defined product vision and a firm plan for the coming months will enable you to determine the key performance indicators and metrics to track progress.

 Another great way to accelerate software development is to build a minimum viable product (MVP) before going all in into end-to-end software product development.